Republicanism in Australia: The range of models

+Alternatively, some proposals provide for replacing only the monarchy and entirely retaining the role of Governor-General.
+The McGarvie model replaces the monarch with a constitutional council of former governors and judges.
+Copernican models replace the monarch with a directly elected figurehead, without executive authority.
+These models maintain the executive authority and reserve powers of the current Governor-General, appointed by the council or elected figurehead respectively.

+Occasionally, it is proposed to abolish the roles of the Governor-General and the monarchy and have their functions exercised by other constitutional officers such as the speaker.

+2022 Australian Choice Model

+Since 2022, the ARM has supported the Australian Choice Model, which they developed after consultation with more than 10,000 Australians.
+Originating in a 2004 Senate submission and 2018 book, the current model proposes that state, territory and Federal parliaments nominate eleven candidates which are then put to a national vote.
+The model aims to bridge a longstanding controversy of whether the parliament or people should elect a head of state.

+The model includes specific constitutional amendments drafted and supported by ten constitutional law scholars.
+The proposed amendments codify the reserve powers of the Head of State with some variance from how they are exercised presently.
+The ARM claims that their research shows that their approach has significantly higher levels of support in the Australian community than direct election or parliamentary appointment models and would have the best prospects of success at a referendum.

 Process models

-From its foundation until the 1999 referendum, the Australian Republican Movement (ARM) supported the bi-partisan appointment model, which would result in a President elected by the Parliament of Australia, with the powers currently held by the Governor-General.
+From its foundation until the 1999 referendum, the ARM supported the bi-partisan appointment model, which would result in a President elected by the Parliament of Australia, with the powers currently held by the Governor-General.
 It is argued that the requirement of a two-thirds majority in a vote of both houses of parliament would result in a bi-partisan appointment, preventing a party politician from becoming president.

-The ARM now supports a non-binding plebiscite to decide the model, followed by a binding referendum to amend the Constitution, reflecting the model chosen.
+From 2010 to 2022, the ARM proposed a non-binding plebiscite to decide the model, followed by a binding referendum to amend the Constitution, reflecting the model chosen.
 Opponents of holding non-binding plebiscites include monarchist David Flint, who described this process as "inviting a vote of no confidence in one of the most successful constitutions in the world," and minimalist republican Greg Craven, who states "a multi-option plebiscite inevitably will produce a direct election model, precisely for the reason that such a process favours models with shallow surface appeal and multiple flaws.
 Equally inevitably, such a model would be doomed at referendum."

-An additional proposal from academic Jesse John Fleay suggests a dual referendum on both the republic and the Indigenous Voice to Parliament, as outlined in the Uluru Statement from the Heart.